m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/interactivity/interaction-events.md

   <p>Arrows function are a useful shortcut when you don't want to define a separate function to execute some code.</p>
 </details>

-There are several types of events that can be sent to entities:
+There are several types of events that can be sent to nodes:

-- `TapDown` - occurs when the user begins a touch or click within the bounds of the entity.
+- `TapDown` - occurs when the user begins a touch or click within the bounds of the node.
-- `TapUp` - occurs when the user releases a touch or click within the bounds of the entity.
+- `TapUp` - occurs when the user releases a touch or click within the bounds of the node.
-- `TapLeave` - occurs when the user holds a touch or click on the entity, but moves outside the bounds of the entity.
+- `TapLeave` - occurs when the user holds a touch or click on the node, but moves outside the bounds of the node.
-- `TapUpAny` - occurs when the user releases a touch or click within _or_ outside the bounds of the entity.
+- `TapUpAny` - occurs when the user releases a touch or click within _or_ outside the bounds of the node.
-- `PointerDown` - occurs when the user begins a touch or click within the bounds of the entity.
+- `PointerDown` - occurs when the user begins a touch or click within the bounds of the node.
 Same as `TapDown`.
-- `PointerUp` - occurs when the user releases a touch or click within the bounds of the entity, but the touch or click _did not_ have to begin within the bounds of the entity.
+- `PointerUp` - occurs when the user releases a touch or click within the bounds of the node, but the touch or click _did not_ have to begin within the bounds of the node.
-- `PointerMove` - occurs when the user moves the mouse or touch within the bounds of the entity.
+- `PointerMove` - occurs when the user moves the mouse or touch within the bounds of the node.

 :::tip